 Glider Chair and Ottoman for the nursery: If I’m not on the couch in front of the TV when I breastfeed, then I am on our glider.
 It’s so comfy to use for story time and rocking Baby E to sleep, too.
 I recommend going into baby stores to try out gliders.
 There are so many different styles and you want to get one that you find comfortable.

-Nightlight: This is nice for nighttime feedings and it’s also a sound machine for the baby.
-You can keep this on your nightstand or by your glider chair.
+Night Light: This is nice for nighttime feedings and it’s also a sound machine for the baby.
+I loved this one and used it in my son’s room for the first 3 years!!
+You can keep this on your nightstand or by your glider chair when you’re nursing.

 Ice Packs/Heating Pad: These help with pain, plugged ducts, and engorgement.
 The heat also helps with faster let-downs during breastfeeding and pumping.
 These are the best!